Newworldkwaji/alx-pre_course/README.md

-Newwworld is the greatest programmer in the world
+Newwworld is the greatest programmer